 Just outside of Orlando in nearby Kissimmee, you can enjoy the outdoors at the Shingle Creek Recreation Center, at the headwaters of the Florida Everglades.
-It is a great spot for bird watching, biking, fishing, and picnicking.
+It is a great spot for bird-watching, biking, fishing, and picnicking.
 But your teens will most enjoy an eco-kayaking tour with The Paddling Center at Shingle Creek.

-Spend a couple of hours paddling through the dense cypress forest looking for wildlife including alligators, heron, and turtles.
+Spend a couple of hours paddling through the dense cypress forest looking for wildlife including alligators, herons, and turtles.
 You can also rent kayaks, canoes, or paddleboards and explore on your own (but I would highly recommend a guided tour.)